-- 1. SCORES is web enabled and provides online access 24 x 7; - 2.
-Complaints and reminders thereon can be lodged online at the above website at anytime from anywhere; - 3.
-An email is generated instantaneously acknowledging the receipt of complaint and allotting a unique complaint registration number to the complainant for future reference and tracking; - 4.
+- 1. Centralised database of investor complaints - 2.
+Online movement of complaints to the concerned listed company or SEBI registered intermediary - 3.
+Online upload of Action Taken Reports (ATRs) by the concerned listed company or SEBI registered intermediary - 4.
+Online viewing by investors of actions taken on the complaint and its current status - 5.
+SCORES is web enabled and provides online access 24 x7; - 6.
+Complaints and reminders thereon can be lodged online at the above website at any time from anywhere; - 7.
+An email is generated instantaneously acknowledging the receipt of complaint and allotting a unique complaint registration number to the complainant for future reference and tracking; - 8.
 The complaint forwarded online to the entity concerned for its redressal;